nbe95/arduino-timer/README.md

 resides under the `src` directory!

 Then, simply include the `timer.h` in your sketch and you're ready to go.
-Take a quick look at the following code to see the timer in action.
+Take a quick look at the following code to see how everything works.

 ### Example code